alem-platform/frontend/.template/README.md

 - The project MUST run without errors in the `console` on a modern browser.
 - If the application crashes unexpectedly during the review, you will receive a `0`.
 - `JavaScript` code must follow a standard [`ESLint rule`](https://eslint.org/docs/latest/use/getting-started).
-- Init or configure `package.json` to run this command and test linter on all `.js/.ts ` files:
+- Init or configure `package.json` to run the following command and apply the linter to all `.js` and `.ts`files:

 ```sh
 $ npm run lint